Corpus Christi Slip And Fall Attorney

 - Chronic pain

-Who Is Liable in a Slip and Fall Case?
+Who Is Liable in a Corpus Christi Slip and Fall Case?

 The duty the property owner owes someone on their property depends on why the person is on the property in the first place.
 In a case where the person is trespassing, the property owner only owes a duty not to injure the person intentionally.

-In a slip and fall case, there is no clear cut rule determining whether another person or entity was responsible for your injuries.
+In a Corpus Christi slip and fall case, no clear cut rule determines whether another person or entity was responsible for your injuries.
 The facts determine whether the property owner took proper care to prevent or reduce the likelihood of such an accident and whether the victim was careless because he or she failed to see or avoid the dangerous condition.

-To establish a premises liability case, you must prove that the owner of the premises was aware or should have been aware that there was a dangerous condition on the property.
+To establish a premises liability case, you must prove that the premises owner knew or should have known that there was a dangerous condition on the property.
 You must also prove that the property owner was negligent because they failed to correct the problem or provide sufficient warning of the problem.
 Finally, you must prove that the owner’s failure to use reasonable care was the proximate cause of the injuries.
 If the conditions are “naturally occurring and open and obvious,“ then the owner does not have a duty to protect or warn the invitee.

 To establish that a property owner or possessor knew of a dangerous condition, the plaintiff must show that: